Smithsonian/cheby_checker/cheby_checker/README.md

 - Develop test / demo of the end-to-end extraction of data from the database, through ephem, into pcheck [MJP]

 - Develop tests of functionalities in mpchecker.
 Start with pCheck (There are many more lower-level functionalities that need to have proper tests written for them, but I suspect that getting the pcheck & ephem codes working and tested will prompt me to get a whole lot of lower-level code sorted too) .
 [MJP]

+- Sifter: I want to bring the sifter stuff into the fold too.
+It's entirely dependent upon the cheby/MSC approach, so I think it should be merged in.
+[MA/MJP]